Mission Statement

 Graduate Student Handbook

-Each graduate student has access to the Education Department Graduate Student Handbook, which is always available for download on the Education Student Portal.
+Each graduate student has access to the Education Department Graduate Student Handbook, which is always available for download on TEAMS.
 A copy of the handbook is also provided via email to new graduate students upon acceptance into the Master of Education or certificate program.
 The purpose of the handbook is to provide students with information pertaining to the curricular requirements, policies, and procedures associated with the program.
 Students are responsible for familiarizing themselves and understanding the information presented.
 Questions regarding the content of the handbook should be directed to either the student’s faculty advisor or the Director of the Graduate Education Program.

 Capstone Project